-Whenever we have people over, I am always exhausted after they leave and I wonder how much time I actually spent hanging with friends, vs in the kitchen prepping/cooking/cleaning?
+Whenever we have people over, I am always exhausted after they leave.
+I wonder how much time I actually spent hanging with friends, vs in the kitchen prepping/cooking/cleaning?

 It seems like a shame to “entertain” but barely give anyone your full attention, right?
 Make things a little easier on yourself by whipping up this show-stopping, cheese-pull-y skillet queso.
 Grab some tortilla chips, and you are good to go.

 Want more appetizers?
-(Of course you do!)
-Try my Hot Spinach Artichoke Dip (also made in a skillet) or my delicious make-ahead Jalapeno Popper Cheese Ball!
+Try my Hot Spinach Artichoke Dip (also made in a skillet) or this Buffalo Chicken Dip.
+You’ll love this delicious make-ahead Jalapeno Popper Cheese Ball!
 Feeling Southwestern?
-Try these Baked Chicken Taquitos, or Southwestern Egg Rolls!
+Try these Southwestern Egg Rolls!